Land adventures in Antarctica

 Where you will stay: the camps

-We work with the best camps in Antarctica that are safe, secure and surprisingly stylish.
-Whichaway Camp is an improbably smart option and the only one of its kind in Antarctica.
-There are six state-of-the-art sleeping pods that are heated and designed for two people.
-Cosy but spacious, they even contain a writing desk.
+Not far away, on the shores of the freshwater Schirmacher Oasis, is Wichaway Camp, made up of six state-of-the-art heated sleeping pods designed for two people.
+Cosy but spacious, they even contain a writing desk for journaling your adventures.
 The rest of the camp comprises three centralised pods that make up the reception, lounge and dining room.
-While the exterior is made from cutting-edge materials, the interior has an Old World feel and if it weren’t for the endless sheets of ice and snow, you could almost be staying at an African safari camp.
+While the exterior is made from innovative materials, the interior has a bygone feel – if it were not for the endless sheets of ice and snow, you could be staying at an African safari camp.

 Another great option is a camp just one kilometre from the geographic South Pole marker and Amundsen-Scott South Pole Station.
 Follow the flagged route marks along the path between the camp and the Pole, and in just a few steps, you can walk around the world (as the Pole is where all 360 lines of longitude meet).
 The tents themselves are designed for mountaineering and, while unheated, they come with state-of-the-art polar-rated bedding, so guests will keep perfectly warm.
 That said, weather at the bottom of the world can vary dramatically, so an adventurous spirit and a willingness to forgo creature comforts is essential.